awslabs/containers-cost-allocation-dashboard/README.md

        [kubecost] Kubecost Dashboard

 From the list, choose `[Kubecost] Kubecost Dashboard`.<br />
-After choosing, wait for dashboards discovery to be completed, and then the additional output show be similar to the below:
+After choosing, wait for dashboards discovery to be completed, and then the additional output should be similar to the below:

     ? [dashboard-id] Please select dashboard to install: [kubecost] Kubecost Dashboard Discovering deployed dashboards...  [####################################]  100%  "CUDOS Dashboard" (cudos)